Sprawling Homeless Camps — Modern 'Hoovervilles' — Vex California

 "I mean, they [local officials] want us to be able to govern ourselves, but they are not giving us the tools we need," Gibson says.
 "They don't want you hiding, but they don't want you in their face, you know?"

-Across California and other parts of the country, these growing homeless encampments evocative of the shantytown "Hoovervilles" where hundreds of thousands of destitute Americans lived during the Great Depression are frustrating residents, raising health and safety fears and fueling a debate over poverty and inequality in one of the nation's wealthiest states.
+Across California and other parts of the country, these growing homeless encampments evoke shantytown "Hoovervilles," where hundreds of thousands of destitute Americans lived during the Great Depression.
+The encampments are frustrating residents, raising health and safety fears and fueling a debate over poverty and inequality in one of the nation's wealthiest states.

-The fight over the encampment in Santa Rosa in northern California's Sonoma County underscores the challenges of finding a lasting solution to the growing crisis.
-Amid a growing chorus of outrage at filthy, unsanitary conditions, the presence of rats and used drug needles, the camp has divided locals and even prompted an effort to recall a local politician.
+The fight over the encampment in Santa Rosa in Northern California's Sonoma County underscores the challenges of finding a lasting solution to the growing crisis.
+Amid a growing chorus of outrage at filthy, unsanitary conditions and the presence of rats and used drug needles, the camp has divided locals and even prompted an effort to recall a local politician.

 "I never thought that I would drive past a mile-long shantytown on my way to work.
 And yet, that's the reality that we're facing right now in Sonoma County," says county supervisor Lynda Hopkins, whose district includes the encampment.